Bostonia is published in print three times a year and updated weekly on the web.

 But his goals for the summer are serious and long-term.
 “Whatever connections can be made,” he says, “they can help students perceive themselves in science, number one, in college, number two, and at a prestigious institution like BU, number three.”

 The programs have been interwoven to a degree.
-The teacher program runs for six weeks in the summer, the undergrad program for ten weeks, with the last six weeks overlapping with the teacher program.
+The undergrad program runs from June 8 to August 14, the teacher program from July 6 to August 14.
 In most cases the arriving teachers were partnered with the undergraduates, who had already found their feet at BU, a little bit of a role reversal.
 “I worried about it, especially in my lab,” says Xin Zhang, an ENG professor of mechanical engineering and co–principal investigator of the undergraduate program.
 “Turned out I was thrilled to see them happily and professionally working together.”

-The Photonics Center will make an ongoing effort to help both groups transfer their summer experiences back to their classrooms.
+The Photonics Center will make an ongoing effort to help both groups transfer their summer’s experiences back to their classroom.